 At first, it seems that working from home was incredibly cool.
 You can sleep longer because the commute and rush hour are a thing of the past.
 But over time, productivity seems to decline, so it is logical to assume working from home can be a distraction from tasks.
 How can employees working remotely not only survive but thrive in this environment?

 Teleworking is the most difficult for those who usually have a clearly defined working day.
 It is essential to create a corner where you will easily switch into work mode.
 This should be a space that is only used for work-related things.
 This approach will help you focus on tasks.
 Stick to the same work schedule.
 If you are used to working from 8-5, then that should be your schedule at home as well.
 Separating your workspace and sticking to a regular schedule will help create and maintain a division of work and personal life.

 When working remotely, no one is watching you.
 It can be a big temptation and allow us to get a little too relaxed.
 For this reason, a strict schedule is a must.
 Write down all your tasks, leave time for lunch, and a few minutes for short breaks.
 Stick to your schedule and ensure you include time for meetings and last-minute deadlines.
 To be the most productive at home, dedicate time to focused work with no distractions or interruptions.
 One study suggests an hour of focused, uninterrupted time can be 500% more productive than multitasking or distracted work.

 Communication and collaboration are especially vital in the remote workforce.
 You will need ways to communicate with your team and task manager software for collaborative work.
 It's easy to start using, for example, the Trello or Asana app.
-Tools for video conferences [Zoom, Teams, Google Docs] will help monitoring the progress of tasks, prompt detection of problems and remote meetings to stay connected and effectively communicate with your team.
+Tools for video conferences [Zoom, Teams, Google Docs] will help monitor the progress of tasks, prompt detection of problems, and remote meetings to stay connected and effectively communicate with your team.
 Develop rules as to what should be reported by e-mail and what is best for messaging platforms.